 As Trump returns to political stage, nagging questions about 2024

-The speech, his first post-presidential address, comes on CPAC's final day in Orlando, Florida where he is expected to be enthusiastically received at the nation's largest gathering of conservatives.
+The speech, his first post-presidential address, comes on CPAC's final day in Orlando, Florida, where an enthusiastic reception is expected at the nation's largest conservative gathering.

 But is he still the party's uncontested leader, despite losing to Joe Biden?
-Or is Trump a twice-impeached has-been who left Washington in shame, banned from Twitter and accused of inciting a 6 January insurrection at the US Capitol?
+Or is Trump a twice-impeached has-been who left Washington in shame, banned from Twitter and accused of inciting the January 6 Capitol insurrection?

-While Trump has largely kept to himself at his Mar-a-Lago estate in Florida, after spending months promoting the falsehood that the election was stolen, strategists and many lawmakers say he remains the dominant conservative political force.
+While Trump has retreated to his Mar-a-Lago estate in Florida, after spending months promoting the falsehood that the election was stolen, strategists and many lawmakers say he remains the dominant conservative political force.

-"President Trump is the leader of the Republican Party," congressman Jim Jordan declared Wednesday on Twitter.
+"President Trump is the leader of the Republican Party," congressman Jim Jordan declared on Wednesday on Twitter.

-A source familiar with Trump's plans said the former president will be "talking about the future of the Republican Party" at CPAC and will criticize some of Biden's new policies.
+A source familiar with Trump's plans said the former president will be "talking about the future of the Republican Party" and will criticize some new Biden policies.

-But a Trump 2024 announcement may not come at CPAC, which starts Friday with panels on "cancel culture" and "protecting elections."
+But a Trump 2024 announcement may not come at CPAC, which started on Friday with panels on "cancel culture" and "protecting elections."

-CPAC organiser Matt Schlapp, a pro-Trump activist, retweeted a reporter Wednesday citing sources saying that Trump will not announce his candidacy Sunday but will appear "warm" to the idea.
+With Republicans now in the minority, CPAC speakers aired their grievances, describing an America "under siege" by the liberal left, with freedom of speech steamrolled by Silicon Valley "oligarchs."

+Florida Governor Ron DeSantis signaled the rising influence of the party's populist wing, telling CPAC "we will not go back to the days of the failed Republican establishment of yesteryear."

 BASE 'STILL WITH TRUMP'

+CPAC organizer Matt Schlapp, a pro-Trump activist, retweeted a reporter on Wednesday citing sources saying that Trump will not announce his candidacy on Sunday but will appear "warm" to the idea.

-Such posturing will likely freeze other Republican contenders in place, for now at least.
+Such posturing will likely freeze other Republican contenders in place, for now.

 A mid-February Quinnipiac poll showed three of four Republicans want Trump to play a prominent role in the party.